Prographers/Precomputed-Culling/Documentation/articles/runtime-bake.md

 5. Assign the PrecomputedData to the correct PrecomputedArea.
    See the DemoRuntimeBakeController for an example of how to use the runtime bake system.

 **Note:** If you have a lot of objects to be considered during the bake, you can use `Tools > PrecomputedCulling > Setup meshes` to automatically add and setup PrecomputedCullingRendererId to all renderers in the scene.
+This is only for setting up from the editor.
+In your solution, you'll probably want to add and setup PrecomputedCullingRendererId to the renderers manually.

 ## How it Works